hashicorp/terraform-provider-kubernetes/_examples/eks/README.md

 # EKS (Amazon Elastic Kubernetes Service)

 This example demonstrates the most reliable way to use the Kubernetes provider together with the AWS provider to create an EKS cluster.
-By keeping the two providers' resources in separate Terraform states (or separate workspaces using [Terraform Cloud](https://app.terraform.io/)), we can limit the scope of impact to apply the right changes to the right place.
-(For example, updating the underlying EKS infrastructure without having to navigate the Kubernetes provider configuration challenges caused by modifying EKS cluster attributes in a single apply).
+By keeping the two providers' resources in separate Terraform states (or separate workspaces using [Terraform Cloud](https://app.terraform.io/)), we can limit the scope of changes to either the EKS cluster or the Kubernetes resources.
+This will prevent dependency issues between the AWS and Kubernetes providers, since terraform's [provider configurations must be known before a configuration can be applied](https://www.terraform.io/docs/language/providers/configuration.html).

 You will need the following environment variables to be set: